fearthecowboy/autorest.vscode/README.md

 ### Be aware:

- - This extension is currently in "Early Preview" stage, feel free to provide feedack and open issues in this repo.
+ - This extension is currently in "Preview" stage, feel free to provide feedack and open issues in this repo.
  - If you don't see any validation errors reported for a file, please validate this is the case by running [AutoRest](https://github.com/Azure/autorest/blob/ceef1e6acf6e2f82458a5b2b606f842e6049fe52/docs/developer/validation-rules/readme.md) from the commandline.

 ## Installing Extension